Delta Circini: System properties

 All three components of δ Circini A are hot luminous stars.
 The brightest is an O8 star just beginning to evolve away from the main sequence.
 It is in a very close orbit with an O9.5 main sequence star.
 The two stars are deformed into ellipsoidal shapes and eclipse each other every 3.9 days.
 The total brightness change is only 0.15 magnitudes.

+The inner system is predicted to merge within 1.7 million years, resulting in a 36.4-solar mass star that will eventually undergo a supernova and become a black hole.

 The third component is a B0.5 main sequence star in a long eccentric orbit around the close pair.
-It is fainter and cooler than either of the two close stars, yet it is calculated to be more massive than δ Cir A, so it is suspected that it may also be a close binary system.
+It is fainter and cooler than either of the two close stars.